A $(3+\varepsilon)$-Approximate Correlation Clustering Algorithm in Dynamic Streams: Abstract

 \section{Abstract}

 Grouping together similar elements in datasets is a common task in data mining and machine learning.
-In this paper, we study streaming and parallel algorithms for correlation clustering, where each pair of elements is labeled either similar or dissimilar.
-The task is to partition the elements and the objective is to minimize disagreements, that is, the number of dissimilar elements grouped together and similar items that get separated.
+In this paper, we study streaming algorithms for correlation clustering, where each pair of elements is labeled either similar or dissimilar.
+The task is to partition the elements and the objective is to minimize disagreements, that is, the number of dissimilar elements grouped together and similar elements that get separated.

 Our main contribution is a semi-streaming algorithm that achieves a $(3 + \varepsilon)$-approximation to the minimum number of disagreements using a single pass over the stream.
+In addition, the algorithm also works for dynamic streams.
 Our approach builds on the analysis of the PIVOT algorithm by Ailon, Charikar, and Newman [JACM'08] that obtains a $3$-approximation in the centralized setting.
 Our design allows us to sparsify the input graph by ignoring a large portion of the nodes and edges without a large extra cost as compared to the analysis of PIVOT.
-This sparsification makes our technique applicable on several models of massive graph processing, such as semi-streaming and Massively Parallel Computing (MPC), where sparse graphs can typically be handled much more efficiently.
+This sparsification makes our technique applicable in models such as semi-streaming, where sparse graphs can typically be handled much more efficiently.

-For the semi-streaming model, our approach yields a single-pass algorithm that works in the adaptive-order setting.
-This improves on the approximation ratio of the recent single-pass $5$-approximation algorithm and on the number of passes of the recent $O(1/\eps)$-pass $(3 + \eps)$-approximation algorithm [Behnezhad, Charikar, Ma, Tan FOCS'22, SODA'23].
-For linear-memory MPC, we get an $O(1)$-round algorithm where the round complexity is independent of $\eps$, which only appears in the memory demand.
+Our work improves on the approximation ratio of the recent single-pass $5$-approximation algorithm and on the number of passes of the recent $O(1/\varepsilon)$-pass $(3 + \varepsilon)$-approximation algorithm [Behnezhad, Charikar, Ma, Tan FOCS'22, SODA'23].
+Our algorithm is also more robust and can be applied in dynamic streams.
+Furthermore, it is the first single pass $(3 + \varepsilon)$-approximation algorithm that uses polynomial post-processing time.